ghdz89/getting-started-gilberto/README.md

 This is a minimal app that implements Plaid using a very basic HTML/vanilla JS front end with an Express/Node backend.
 The "Link account" button in the app allows you to link a sample bank account.
 After linking the account, the app retrieves balance information associated with the account and renders it on the home page.
 Here's a short description of the key files in this repo:

 - **index.html** – A basic HTML page with a button that allows the user to link a sample account.
-Clicking the button will start the Link flow.
+Clicking the button will start the Plaid Link flow.
 Successfully linking an account via Link will render results on this page.

-- **index.js** – Configures the Plaid client and uses Express to defines routes that call Plaid endpoints.
+- **index.js** – Configures the Plaid client and uses Express to defines routes that call Plaid endpoints in the [Sandbox environment](https://plaid.com/docs/quickstart/glossary/#environments).
 Utilizes the official [Plaid node.js client library](https://github.com/plaid/plaid-node) to make calls to the Plaid API.

 - **oauth.html** – Link is re-initialized on this page during the OAuth flow.
 After successfully re-initializing Link and completing the Link flow, the end user is redirected back home.